gnebbia/kb/docs/README.md

 ```

 If you want to install the bleeding-edge version of kb (that may have
-some bugs) you shoud do:
+some bugs) you should do:
 ```sh
 git clone https://github.com/gnebbia/kb
 cd kb